 Q: What size paddleboard is best for me?

 A: The choice is determined by a combination of paddler weight and skill, your intended use and the local conditions.
-Talk to an REI store employee for help with choosing the right paddleboard for you.
+Talk to an REI paddling specialist for help choosing the right paddleboard for you.

 Q: What should I wear for paddleboarding?

-A: Wear clothing that lets you move and that can get wet: shorts and a T-shirt or a swimsuit work well in warm climates.
-In cold weather when hypothermia is a danger, consider a wetsuit or drysuit.
+A: Wear clothing that lets you move and can get wet: a T-shirt and shorts or a swimsuit work well in warm climates.
+In cold weather when hypothermia is a concern, wear a wetsuit or drysuit.
 Always wear a PFD (Personal Flotation Device).

 Q: Do I need to wax the top of the paddleboard?

 A: Most paddleboards sold at REI have a traction pad attached to the top of the board.
 These provide reliable grip and should not be waxed.
-If you choose a paddleboard that doesn't have such a pad or soft-top, you'll need to use a base wax and a grip wax (such as Sticky Bumps) to provide traction.
+If you choose a paddleboard that doesn't have such a pad or soft-top, you'll need to use a base wax and a grip wax to provide traction.

 Q: How do I transport the board on my car?

-A: You can transport your paddleboard on the roof rack of a car.
-It's best to use a bar pad on the rack in order to protect the board.
+A: A roof rack is best.
+Use a bar pad on the rack in order to protect the board.
 Be sure to stack the board on the roof with the fin up, towards the front.
-Use surf-specific straps that won't crush the foam on the board when you strap it down.
+Use surf-specific straps that won't crush the board's foam when you strap it down.

 Watch the Expert Advice video for tips on transporting watercraft.